How to Fix “SSL Handshake Failed” or “Cloudflare 525” Error?

 6. Check whether the server is properly configured to Support SNI or not.

-An SSL handshake failure error can also be triggered due to misconfigured SNI (Server Name Indication).
+Another possible cause that causes SSL handshake failure errors is misconfigured SNI (Server Name Indication).

-An SNI (Server Name Indication) is a TLS protocol extension that enables multiple domains to be served over HTTPS from a single IP address.
-It works by identifying the requested website’s hostname during the TLS handshake, allowing the server to present the appropriate SSL/TLS certificate.
+For those, who have no idea what SNI (Server Name Indication) means, it is a TLS protocol extension that helps to enable multiple domains to be served over HTTPS from a single IP address.
+Its main work is to identify the requested website’s hostname during the TLS handsome and allow the server to present the appropriate SSL/TLS certificate.

 Each website hosted on a server has its own SSL certificates.
 But if SNI is not enabled on the server, it can result in an SSL handshake Failed error.
-It is because the server won’t be able to determine the right certificates.
+It is because the server won’t be able to find out the right certificates.

 You can check whether the server has SNI enabled or not by the following two methods: